swp-uebersetzerbau-ss13/javabite/README.md

 The translator translates the three-address-code into java bytecode in several steps:

 swp_compiler_ss13.javabite.backend.translation.Translator.translate(String, List<Quadruple>)

-1. First, it generates a new classfile object (swp_compiler_ss13.javabite.backend.classfile.Classfile), initializes it with all necessary information considering the jvm specification for classfiles and adds a new “main”-method object to it, which will be used to run the generated code.
+1. First, it generates a new classfile object (swp_compiler_ss13.javabite.backend.classfile.Classfile), initializes it with all necessary information considering the jvm specification for classfiles and adds a new 'main'-method object to it, which will be used to run the generated code.
 2. Then, the translator iterates three times over the three-address-code extracting different information.
-3. During the first iteration it looks for variable declarations and allocates appropriate space for every found one in the code attribute of the previously generated classfile’s main-method.
+3. During the first iteration it looks for variable declarations and allocates appropriate space for every found one in the code attribute of the previously generated classfile's main-method.
-4. During the second iteration the translator looks for all constants in the three-address-code being prefixed with the symbol “#” and adds appropriate constant pool info structures meeting the jvm specification for those ones to the previously generated classfile’s constant pool.
+4. During the second iteration the translator looks for all constants in the three-address-code being prefixed with the symbol '#' and adds appropriate constant pool info structures meeting the jvm specification for those ones to the previously generated classfile's constant pool.
 5. During the third iteration, the actual translation takes place and the three-address-code is translated into instruction objects being modeled considering the jvm specification for those ones.
-The generated code is added to the code attribute of the previously generated classfile’s main-method, afterwards.
+The generated code is added to the code attribute of the previously generated classfile's main-method, afterwards.
 6. Finally, the translator returns a Collection of classfile objects.

 [JVM Specification - http://docs.oracle.com/javase/specs/jvms/se7/html/](http://docs.oracle.com/javase/specs/jvms/se7/html/)